Mkhosravi91/stochastic-optimization/README.md

    • Summarize the pipeline:
      1. To run the model, place the K-Means output file (`inputs.xlsx`) in the same folder as `surplus.gms`.
 Then, from a terminal opened in that folder, execute: surplus.gms lo=2.
-     2. GAMS will import `inputs.xlsx`, solve the deterministic-equivalent SAA, and write the results to `surplus_output.xlsx` in the same directory.
-Open `surplus_output.xlsx` to view the optimal surplus decisions and scenario-by-scenario recourse metrics.
+     2. GAMS will import `inputs.xlsx`, solve the deterministic-equivalent SAA, and write the results to `surpluses.xlsx` in the same directory.
+Open `surpluses.xlsx` to view the optimal surplus decisions and scenario-by-scenario recourse metrics.

 ## Mathematical Formulation